 That in many cases, an individual who is suffering from Osteoporosis won’t know that they are until they suffer from some type of bone fracture.

-Which means that in some cases this disease is able to do significant damage to one’s bones prior to being diagnosed which is why a life insurance company is going to want to learn more about an individuals Osteoporosis diagnosis prior to making any kind of decision about his or her life insurance application.
+In some cases, this disease can do significant damage to one’s bones before being diagnosed, which is why a life insurance company is going to want to learn more about an individuals Osteoporosis diagnosis prior to making any decision about his or her life insurance application.

 Why do life insurance companies care if I’ve been diagnosed with Osteoporosis?

-The main reason why most of the best life insurance companies are going to “care” if someone has been diagnosed with Osteoporosis is because when left untreated or diagnosed late in the progression of this disease some people can suffer from some pretty significant complications as a result of suffering from Osteoporosis.
+The main reason why most of the best life insurance companies are going to “care” if someone has been diagnosed with Osteoporosis is that when left untreated or diagnosed late in the progression of this disease, some people can suffer from some pretty significant complications as a result of suffering from Osteoporosis.

 For this reason…

 Osteoporosis is a bone disease whereby the density and quality of one’s bones are reduced.
-As a result, individuals suffering from Osteoporosis will have an increased risk of suffering from bone fractures.
-The main problem with Osteoporosis is that most individuals won’t actually experience any symptoms of their disease until they actually fracture a bone.
+As a result, individuals who have Osteoporosis will have an increased risk of suffering from bone fractures.
+The main problem with Osteoporosis is that most individuals won’t experience any symptoms of their disease until they fracture a bone.

 Symptoms that will…